-All reports to the Executive from any Member of the Executive or an Officer on proposals relating to the Budget and Policy Framework must contain details of the nature and extent of consultation undertaken with stakeholders and with the Overview and Scrutiny Committees or other Committees, and the outcome of that consultation.
+All reports to the Cabinet from any Member of the Cabinet or an Officer on proposals relating to the Budget and Policy Framework must contain details of the nature and extent of consultation undertaken with stakeholders and with the Overview and Scrutiny Committees or other Committees, and the outcome of that consultation.
 Reports about other matters will set out the details and outcome of consultation as appropriate.
 The level of consultation required will be appropriate to the nature of the matter under consideration.

-5.9.5 Who can put items on the Executive Agenda?
+5.9.5 Who can put items on the Cabinet Agenda?

-- (a) The Leader will decide upon the schedule for meetings of the Executive.
-He/she may put any matter on the agenda of any Executive meeting whether or not authority has been delegated to the Executive, a Committee of it or any Member or Officer in respect of that matter. - (b) Any Member of the Executive may require the Managing Director / Head of Paid Service to make sure that an item is placed on the agenda of the next available meeting of the Executive for consideration. - (c) The Head of Paid Service, the Monitoring Officer and/or the Chief Finance Office may include an item for consideration on the agenda of an Executive meeting and may require that such a meeting be convened in pursuance of their statutory duties.

-(d) In other circumstances, where any two of the Head of Paid Service, the Chief Officer -Resources and Monitoring Officer are of the opinion that a meeting of the Executive needs to be called to consider a matter that requires a decision they may jointly include an item on the agenda of an Executive meeting.
+- (a) The Leader will decide upon the schedule for meetings of the Cabinet.
+He/she may put any matter on the agenda of any Cabinet meeting whether or not authority has been delegated to the Cabinet, a Committee of it or any Member or Officer in respect of that matter. - (b) Any Member of the Cabinet may require the Chief Executive to make sure that an item is placed on the agenda of the next available meeting of the Cabinet for consideration. - (c) The Chief Executive, the Monitoring Officer and/or the Chief Finance Office may include an item for consideration on the agenda of a Cabinet meeting and may require that such a meeting be convened in pursuance of their statutory duties. - (d) In other circumstances, where any two of the Chief Executive , the Chief Officer Resources and Monitoring Officer are of the opinion that a meeting of the Cabinet needs to be called to consider a matter that requires a decision they may jointly include an item on the agenda of a Cabinet meeting.
 If there is no meeting to deal with the issue in question, then the person(s) entitled to include an item on the agenda may also require that a meeting be considered at which the matter will be considered.